containers/podman/docs/podman-run.1.md

 **NOTE**: The **-t** option is incompatible with a redirection of the podman client standard input.

-**--uidmap**=map
+**--uidmap**=container_uid:host_uid:amount
+**--uidmap**=0:30000:2000

-UID map for the user namespace.
-Using this flag will run the container with user namespace enabled.
-It conflicts with the `--userns` and `--subuidname` flags.
+Run the container in a new user namespace with the supplied mapping.
+This option conflicts with the --userns and --subuidname flags.
+This option can be passed several times to map different ranges.
+If calling podman run as an unprivileged user, the user needs to have the right to use the mapping.
+See `man subuid`.

-The following example maps uids 0-2000 in the container to the uids 30000-31999 on the host and gids 0-2000 in the container to the gids 30000-31999 on the host.
+The example maps uids 0-2000 in the container to the uids 30000-31999 on the host.

 **--ulimit**=[]